 The Owen Stanley Range is located in the southeastern portion of New Guinea.
-Also known as the Owen Stanley Mountains or Owen Stanley Mountain Range.
-Today, spans Central Province and Oro Province in Papua New Guinea (PNG).
+Also known as the Owen Stanley Mountains.
+Today spans both Central Province and Oro Province in Papua New Guinea (PNG).
 The range begins to the northeast of Port Moresby and ends to the west of Kokoda.

 The range is formed by many named mountains.
 Peaks in Central Province include Mount Victoria (the highest elevation in the range), Mount Thumb, Mount Kenevi (Mount Kanevi), Mount Yule and Mount Albert Edward (East Dome and West Dome) and Mount Scratchley (Mt.
 Scratchley).
 Peaks in Oro Province include Mount Suckling (Goropi) and English Peaks.

 The Owen Stanley Range includes many small villages that have existed prewar to the present day.
 Villages in Central Province include: Boridi, Daoi, Alolo (Alola), Bodinumu, Efogi, Ioribaiwa, Kagi (Kage), Karekodobu (Karekodobu, Kalikodobu), Saunom (Sanoum), Uberi, Manumu, Woitape and Kosipe.
 Villages in Oro Province include: Hoi, Deniki, Isurava and Kokoda.

 The prewar Kokoda Track (Kokoda Trail) and Kapa Kapa Trail (Kapa Kapa -